Compute Node Orchestration for Spatial Infrastructure as Code

 name = "spatial-compute-sg"

-description = "Restrictive egress for geospatial workers"
+description = "Restrictive ingress/egress for geospatial workers"

 vpc_id = var.vpc_id